FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-predictive-basket.md

 Setting this attribute will cause the element to issue a request once it is initialized.
 Additionally, changing `userId` will also automatically issue a new request.

-If the user ID is not specified, no request to FACT-Finder will be issued.
+If the user ID is not specified, no request to FactFinder will be issued.
 Instead, an error will be logged to the browser's console.

 ---